paulmillr/noble-hashes/README.md

 - 🏎 Fast: hand-optimized for caveats of JS engines
 - 🔍 Reliable: chained / sliding window / DoS tests and fuzzing ensure correctness
 - 🔁 No unrolled loops: makes it easier to verify and reduces source code size up to 5x
-- 🐢 Scrypt supports large N, while other implementations are limited to `2**20`
 - 🦘 SHA3 supports Keccak, cSHAKE, KangarooTwelve, MarsupilamiFourteen and TurboSHAKE
 - 🪶 89KB (17KB gzipped) for everything, 10KB (2.5KB gzipped) for single-hash build